 - From the Google Merchant Center Dashboard, click Settings and then FTP.

-- Create your Google Merchant Center FTP account by entering a username, password, and clicking Save Changes.
+- Create your Google Merchant Center FTP account by entering a username and clicking Generate to receive your password.

 Your Google Merchant Center FTP account is now configured.
 Please note that it may take some time for your FTP account to become active.